Real 'Fault in our Stars' couple takes a tragic turn

 "My body is just so tired," said Katie, who has spent the past year and a half in and out of the hospital.

 Her husband is fighting his own medical battles.
 Dalton contracted lymphoma as a result of his transplant, and has since been treated.
-But he's now at Barnes-Jewish Hospital in St. Louis, near where his family lives, fighting pneumonia and an virus.
+But he's now at Barnes-Jewish Hospital in St. Louis, near where his family lives, fighting pneumonia and a virus.

 Katie said the plan now is for Dalton to be flown as soon as possible to the University of Kentucky Medical Center so he can be closer to her.

-Katie hopes he'll be discharged next week and can make the one hour drive to her home in Flemingsburg, Kentucky.
+Katie hopes he'll be discharged next week and can make the one-hour drive to her home in Flemingsburg, Kentucky.

 "If we only get to spend a day and a night together, we'll be happy with that," Katie said.